-HUD requires that extremely low-income (ELI) families make up at least 40% of the families admitted to public housing during the Augusta Housing Authority's fiscal year.
-ELI families are those with annual incomes at or below 30% of the area median income.
-To ensure this requirement is met, the Augusta Housing Authority may skip non-ELI families on the waiting list in order to select an ELI family.
+HUD requires that extremely low-income (ELI) families make up at least 40 percent of the families admitted to public housing during the AHA's fiscal year.
+ELI families are those with annual incomes at or below the federal poverty level or 30 percent of the area median income, whichever number is higher [Federal Register notice 6/25/14].
+To ensure this requirement is met, the AHA may skip non-ELI families on the waiting list in order to select an ELI family.

-If a Augusta Housing Authority also operates a housing choice voucher (HCV) program, admissions of extremely low-income families to the Augusta Housing Authority's HCV program during a Augusta Housing Authority fiscal year that exceed the 75% minimum target requirement for the voucher program, shall be credited against the Augusta Housing Authority's basic targeting requirement in the public housing program for the same fiscal year.
-However, under these circumstances the fiscal year credit to the public housing program must not exceed the lower of: (1) ten percent of public housing waiting list admissions during the Augusta Housing Authority fiscal year; (2) ten percent of waiting list admissions to the Augusta Housing Authority's housing choice voucher program during the Augusta Housing Authority fiscal year; or (3) the number of qualifying low-income families who commence occupancy during the fiscal year of Augusta Housing Authority public housing units located in census tracts with a poverty rate of 30 percent or more.
+If a AHA also operates a housing choice voucher (HCV) program, admissions of extremely low-income families to the Augusta Housing Authority's HCV program during a AHA fiscal year that exceed the 75% minimum target requirement for the voucher program, shall be credited against the AHA's basic targeting requirement in the public housing program for the same fiscal year.
+However, under these circumstances the fiscal year credit to the public housing program must not exceed the lower of: (1) ten percent of public housing waiting list admissions during the AHA fiscal year; (2) ten percent of waiting list admissions to the AHA housing choice voucher program during the AHA fiscal year; or (3) the number of qualifying low-income families who commence occupancy during the fiscal year of AHA public housing units located in census tracts with a poverty rate of 30 percent or more.
 For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family.

-The Augusta Housing Authority will monitor progress in meeting the ELI requirement throughout the fiscal year.
+The AHA will monitor progress in meeting the ELI requirement throughout the fiscal year.
 ELI families will be selected ahead of other eligible families on an as-needed basis to ensure that the income targeting requirement is met.